beyarkay/masters-thesis/src/07_appendix.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_51fffnn,x=dropout,y=npl-1,h=npl1,c=nlayers}}
-    \caption[short caption todo]{The dropout rate of each of the 51-class FFNNs against the number of nodes in the last layer of the FFNN, with the $F_1$-score indicated by the colour of each point and the shared colour bar on the right.
+    \caption[FFNN 51-class dropout rate vs $F_1$ and number of nodes per layer]{The dropout rate of each of the 51-class FFNNs against the number of nodes in the last layer of the FFNN, with the $F_1$-score indicated by the colour of each point and the shared colour bar on the right.
 One plot each is assigned to the 1-, 2-, and 3-layer FFNNs.
 A small amount of random noise is applied to each point such that they do not overlap.}
     \label{fig:05_51fffnn,x=dropout,y=npl-1,h=npl1,c=nlayers}
 \end{figure}